AidanDelaney/ThinkCompSci-Cplusplus/00_introduction.md

 The C++ language is a **standard**.
 This means that the great and the good of C++ programming get together regularly to improve the language.
 They produce a document that describes the latest version of C++.
 The current version of this document is C++17.
 It's the version of the standard that was produced in 2017.
 We expect the next version of the standard to be agreed in 2020 and it will be called C++20.
 I take the view in this book that we only work with modern C++ and in the ways that modern C++ programmers should work.
 This means that I assume we're working with, at least, C++14.

 Like many programming languages, C++ is written in text files, normally with a `.cpp` file extension.
 These files simply contain plain-text and you can edit them with any editor that allows you to open text (note: this excludes word processors -- word processors don't edit plain text, they're much more complex than that in order to look like you're editing an A4 size page.)
 The C++ files are then **compiled** into a program.
-The understandable C++ is translated into an non-understadable sequence of 1's and 0's i.e binary machine code.
+The understandable C++ is translated into an non-understandable sequence of 1's and 0's i.e binary machine code.
 A **compiler** translates from C++ to machine code.

 With C++ we can choose to use a number of compilers from different vendors.
 Because of the C++ standard document we have a high guarantee that code that compiles using one compiler will operate in the same way it does when compiled with another compiler.
 The main C++ compilers are: